Veterinary Service Volunteer Abroad Programs

 Working with animals as a veterinary volunteer can be an excellent way to see the world and really make a difference in animal welfare and local communities abroad.
 Plus, veterinary school is now more competitive than ever, and if that's the direction you're heading, having volunteer experience abroad can make your resume stand out among your peers.

-Everyone from fully-licensed veterinarians to passionate animal lovers can find opportunities to volunteer abroad and work with some of the world’s most vulnerable creatures.
+Everyone from fully licensed veterinarians and vet techs/nurses to passionate animal lovers can find opportunities to volunteer abroad and work with some of the world’s most vulnerable creatures.
 Read on for our in-depth guide on where to volunteer, what programs are available, and how to start planning your veterinary volunteer trip abroad.

 There are various ways to become involved in veterinary services overseas.
 In many cases, one does not need to be a licensed veterinarian to participate in programs.
 Enthusiasm and love for fellow creatures is enough.